andreassolberg/jso/README.md

 * [JSO Documentation](http://oauth.no/jso/)

-## NOTICE: This is the preparations for the final version 4.0 of JSO
+**JSO version 4.x**

-The main news about 4.0 is the use of ES6 syntax, babel and webpack.
+The main news about 4.x is the use of ES6 syntax, babel and webpack.

 Check the `version1` branch for the older stable release.